Trump casts doubt on planned summit with North Korean leader

 “Trump doesn’t want to look like he wants this summit more than Kim does,” said Bonnie Glaser, an analyst at the Center for Strategic and International Studies in Washington.

-Aides said Trump has privately been wondering whether Kim is serious about the summit after an abrupt change in tone last week from North Korea, which suggested the meeting could be canceled if it was pushed toward “unilateral nuclear abandonment.”
+Aides said Trump has privately been wondering whether Kim is serious about the summit after the abrupt change in tone.

 Trump heaped praise on Moon as an “extremely competent” leader despite some concerns voiced by U.S. officials that Moon might be too willing to compromise with Kim.